 There were 1588 properties advertised for rent in Tasmania over the weekend of 1-3 April 2016.
-That's 15% fewer rental properties compared to this time last year and 41% fewer rental properties compared to April 2013.^v This decline is occurring consistently in the north and the south of the state.
-But in Tasmania's north west the number of advertised properties rose this year.
+That's 15% fewer rental properties compared to this time last year and 41% fewer rental properties compared to April 2013.v Although properties had also declined in northern Tasmania, southern Tasmania had driven most of the decline.
+There were 627 properties advertised for rent in the south, down a quarter compared to 2015 (26%) and half compared to 2013 (52%).

 Figure 1.
-Number of private rental properties advertised in Tasmania over one weekend in April 2013 to 2016.

-- i Housing stress describes a household in the lowest 40% of Australia's household income that spends more than 30% of its income on rent or mortgage payments.
+Number of private rental properties advertised in Tasmania over one weekend in April 2013 to 2016 i Housing stress describes a household in the lowest 40% of Australia's household income that spends more than 30% of its income on rent or mortgage payments.
 'Extreme rental stress' is defined as spending at least 50% of a household's income on rent.
 See Yates 2007, Housing Affordability and Financial Stress, NRV3 Research Paper 6, AHURI, Melbourne.
-Cited in Rowley, S & Ong, R 2012, Household Wellbeing in Australia, AHURI Final Report No.192 - ii Our assessment of this uses the Canadian National Occupancy Standards, an internationally recognised measure of the efficiency of usage of residential property. - iii In determining whether the property is appropriate, we apply the following assumptions: - A room in a share house is suitable for a single person, except those on disability support pension - A room in a share house is not suitable for couples. - A bed sit is suitable for all single person with no children.
+Cited in Rowley, S & Ong, R 2012, Household Wellbeing in Australia, AHURI Final Report No.192

+- ii Our assessment of this uses the Canadian National Occupancy Standards, an internationally recognised measure of the efficiency of usage of residential property. - iii In determining whether the property is appropriate, we apply the following assumptions: - A room in a share house is suitable for a single person, except those on disability support pension - A room in a share house is not suitable for couples. - A bed sit is suitable for all single person with no children.
 It is not suitable for couples, except those on age pension - Households with 2 children require a 3-bedroom property we assume that it is not appropriate for the children to share a room. - iv Examples might be a lower rent in exchange for work on the land or for child minding duties. - We consistently take a snapshot of advertised rental properties every year over a weekend in April.
 Over the years we can build a picture of how the Tasmanian rental market might be changing for low income Tasmanians at that time every year.
 We do not know how the number of adverts fluctuates each month, so we cannot talk about seasonal trends.